xe1gyq/EekMex/documentation/p0x01/Protocols.md

 ## I2C

 > I²C (Inter-Integrated Circuit), pronounced I-squared-C, is a multi-master, multi-slave, single-ended, serial computer bus invented by Philips Semiconductor (now NXP Semiconductors).
 It is typically used for attaching lower-speed peripheral ICs to processors and microcontrollers.
-Alternatively I²C is spelled I2C (pronounced I-two-C) or IIC (pronounced I-I-C).wikipedia
+Alternatively I²C is spelled I2C (pronounced I-two-C) or IIC (pronounced I-I-C).Wikipedia

     edison@ubilinux:~$ su
     Password: